EdgarSantos-Fernandez/hakuna/README.md

 There are two RMarkdown files:

 * **simple_example**: we show the fit of a spatial item response model using a small dataset (for illustration purposes only and these results do not appear in the paper).
+There is a HTML and a PDF version.

-* **Item_response_modeling_for_big_data**: contains the codes used to fit the models in presence of big dataset on a High-Performance Computing system (Paper section 4.3)
+* **Item_response_modeling_for_big_data**: contains the codes used to fit the models in presence of big dataset on a High-Performance Computing system (Paper section 4.3).
+There is a HTML output from this file.